neo-project/docs/docs/en-us/reference/rpc/latest-version/api/listaddress.md

 Response description：

-address：The address in the wallet.
+address: The address in the wallet.

-watchonly：Indicates whether it is a watch only address.
+watchonly: Indicates whether it is a watch only address.